Preparing for your Procedure

 Please review the information below.
 Many of our patients find this information helpful to increase comfort level with the upcoming surgery and to help better prepare.
 Please remember, each procedure is unique.
 Please be sure to review the details of your upcoming procedure with your doctor.
 Also, make a list of questions to ask your doctor.

-The morning of the surgery, please come to The Institute of Aesthetic Surgery, located upstairs from The Breast Institute, on the 2nd floor of the North Building.
+The morning of the surgery, please come to the Ambulatory Surgery Center, located upstairs from The Breast Institute, on the 2nd floor of the North Building.
 Please feel free to bring close family and friends if you’d like.

 We care for you as if you are family, and are extremely sensitive to the particular needs of women who go through this experience.
 Our holistic approach enables us to treat you as a whole, feeling person and not just as someone who needs to be tested or “fixed.”
 We also understand the concerns of your loved ones.

-As part of the effort to create a relaxing, holistic environment, you are encouraged to bring favorite family photos or iPods filled with your favorite music.
+As part of the effort to create a relaxing, holistic environment, you are encouraged to bring favorite family photos or mobile devices filled with your favorite music.
 You are even allowed to wear headphones with relaxing and healing music while in the operating room.

 A pre-operative mammogram, ultrasound, or MRI may be performed before a breast preserving operation so the surgeons can pinpoint exactly where the cancer is located.

-If you’ve undergone breast-preserving surgery, you will typically have a 23-hour hospital stay, including one overnight.
-If you’ve had a more extensive mastectomy or reconstructive surgery, your stay will usually be 1 to 2 days.
-Bi-literal tram surgery requires a 3 to 4 day hospital stay maximum.
+If you’ve undergone breast preserving surgery, you will typically go home the same day.
+If you’ve had more extensive surgery or reconstructive surgery, your stay will usually be one to two days.
+Some specialized reconstructive surgeries require a three to four day hospital stay.

-If you’ve had breast surgery, you will usually go home with drains; a nurse will train you (or a close family member) how to manage the drains and dressing.
+Many patients do not need drains.
+However, if you go home with drains, a nurse will train you (or a close family member) how to manage the drains and dressing.

 Finally, while recovering from surgery, breast cancer patients often have many visitors.
 While patient support is greatly encouraged, it is important to realize that you truly need your rest after a major surgery (mastectomy and a mastectomy combined with lymph node surgery and breast reconstruction).
 Many women are so used to being caretakers that it is often second nature for them, in the presence of loved ones, to want to meet their visitors’ needs rather than listening to the needs of their own bodies as they heal from surgery and anesthesia.
 For this reason, we encourage relatives and friends to be sensitive to your need to rest.